DIY Project: Why We Recommend Plywood

 When Plywood Is Not the Best Choice

-Plywood is not always the ideal material:
+It is not always the ideal material:

 - For painted furniture with perfectly smooth surfaces, MDF may be better.